-Written documentation from Continuum of Care, homeless shelter, social worker.
-Written verification from law enforcement that the family must be rehoused because they are a witness to a crime.
-In addition, a letter from the owner of the home certifying that the applicant is living in their home temporarily.

-- 5. Verify disabled family member preference: A disabled family member who does not need the features of an accessible unit for mobility, hearing or vision loss.
+- a.
+Written documentation from Continuum of Care, or a public or private institution (including a hospital), homeless shelter or a social worker. - b.
+Court order indicating the person/family is in the process of eviction or being evicted from non-subsidized unit. - c.
+Referral or certification from an Emergency Management Agency State or Municipal that certify that the actual unit of the family is not livable to reside. - d.
+Written verification from law enforcement that the family must be rehoused because they are a witness to a crime. - e.
+A letter from the owner of the home certifying that the applicant is living in their home temporarily. - 5.
+Verify disabled family member preference: A disabled family member who does not need the features of an accessible unit for mobility, hearing or vision loss.
 Third-party verification must be obtained from an individual identified by the family who is competent to make the determination.
-A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is able to know about the individual's disability may provide verification of a disability. - 6.
-One-bedroom units: documentation that the applicant is elderly, disabled or displaced. - 7.
-Domestic Violence: The PRPHA also offers a preference for victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking.
-To verify that applicants qualify for the preference, the PRPHA will follow documentation requirements outlined in Chapter XVI. - 8.
-Veteran: The PRPHA will request discharge document (Form 214) or veteran identification from the Department of Veterans Affairs.
+A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is able to know about the individual's disability may provide verification of a disability.

+- 6. One-bedroom units: documentation that the applicant is elderly, disabled or displaced. - 7.
+Domestic Violence: To verify that applicants qualify for the preference, the PRPHA will follow documentation requirements outlined in Chapter XVI. - 8.
+Veteran: The PRPHA will request discharge document (Form DD-214) or veteran identification from the Department of Veterans Affairs.